enterprisemodules/wls_profile/documentation/basic_domain.md

 ## after classes

-You can do the same when you want to add code after one of the step classes:
+You can do the same when you want to add code after one of the stage classes:

 ```yaml
 wls_profile::basic_domain::after_wls_domain:   my_profile::my_extra_class